FM broadcasting: Quadraphonic FM

 The normal stereo signal can be considered as switching between left and right channels at 38 kHz, appropriately band-limited.
 The quadraphonic signal can be considered as cycling through LF, LR, RF, RR, at 76 kHz.

 Early efforts to transmit discrete four-channel quadraphonic music required the use of two FM stations; one transmitting the front audio channels, the other the rear channels.
 A breakthrough came in 1970 when KIOI (K-101) in San Francisco successfully transmitted true quadraphonic sound from a single FM station using the Quadraplex system under Special Temporary Authority from the FCC.
 Following this experiment, a long-term test period was proposed that would permit one FM station in each of the top 25 U.S. radio markets to transmit in Quadraplex.
 The test results hopefully would prove to the FCC that the system was compatible with existing two-channel stereo transmission and reception and that it did not interfere with adjacent stations.

 There were several variations on this system submitted by GE, Zenith, RCA, and Denon for testing and consideration during the National Quadraphonic Radio Committee field trials for the FCC.
 The original Dorren Quadraplex System outperformed all the others and was chosen as the national standard for Quadraphonic FM broadcasting in the United States.
 The first commercial FM station to broadcast quadraphonic program content was WIQB (now called WWWW-FM) in Ann Arbor/Saline, Michigan under the guidance of Chief Engineer Brian Jeffrey Brown.

 Noise reduction

 Various attempts to add analog noise reduction to FM broadcasting were carried out in the 1970s and 1980s:

 A commercially unsuccessful noise reduction system used with FM radio in some countries during the late 1970s, Dolby FM was similar to Dolby B but used a modified 25 μs pre-emphasis time constant and a frequency selective companding arrangement to reduce noise.
 The pre-emphasis change compensates for the excess treble response that otherwise would make listening difficult for those without Dolby decoders.

-A similar system named High Com FM was tested in Germany between July 1979 and December 1981 by IRT.
+A similar companding system named High Com FM was tested in Germany between July 1979 and December 1981 by IRT.
 It was based on the Telefunken High Com broadband compander system, but was never introduced commercially in FM broadcasting.

-Yet another system was the CX-based noise reduction system FMX implemented in some radio broadcasting stations in the United States in the 1980s.
+Yet another companding system was the CX-based noise reduction system FMX implemented in some radio broadcasting stations in the United States in the 1980s.